Close calls: NFL has record number of games decided late

 STREAK SNAPPED

-Russell’s Wilson’s streak of 149 straight starts will be snapped after he was sidelined by surgery on his right middle finger.
+Russell Wilson’s streak of 149 straight starts will be snapped after he had surgery on his right middle finger.

 With Wilson sidelined, the longest active starting streak for a quarterback is 81 for Brady, who hasn’t missed a game since his four-game suspension for Deflategate in 2016.